-Tour Maus Park, a mid-19th century mansion and home to an antiques dealer
+Tour Maus Park, a mid-19th c.
+Canadian stone mansion home to an antiques dealer.

-A rustic kitchen led me to Maus Park, a mid-19th century historic home near Toronto.
-One of my favorite kitchens here on Atticmag, when I originally posted it we all swooned over the combination of luxury, natural stone and the European approach of having an oil painting hung next to the La Cornue range.
+A rustic kitchen led me to Maus Park, a mid-19th century Canadian stone mansion and historic home near Toronto.
+One of my favorite kitchens here on Atticmag, when I originally posted it we all swooned over the combination of luxury and natural stone.
+Then there was the oil painting hung in the kitchen next to a La Cornue range.

-Then I discovered the entire house – a stately and luxuriously furnished stone mansion.
-Fluff up your fainting couches!
-Set in a 12-1/2 acre park — it has a 7,000 square foot main residence and a 14,000 square foot renovated barn/showroom, the property of Canadian antiques dealer Douglas Stocks.
+Then I discovered the entire house.
+What a find.
+A stately and luxuriously furnished stone mansion Maus Park is set in a 12-1/2 acre park.
+The estate consists of a 7,000 square foot main residence and a 14,000 square foot renovated barn/showroom, the property of Canadian antiques dealer Douglas Stocks.
 It clearly takes an antiques dealer-owner to do it justice.
-He has great furniture, which is what it truly needs.
+Stocks has great furniture, which is what it truly needs.
 I only find one room fussy.
 Most are a blend of old and new and feel perfectly comfortable, contemporary and elegant.

 The majestic entry hall, with its antique console, mirror and Oriental rug runner hints at the elegance beyond.